RushuiGuan/framework/docfx_project/articles/date-level-entity.md

 |2|AC23124|2022-01-01|

 ### Date Level 2 Approach
 The date level 2 approach put both `StartDate` and `EndDate` on the entity as the example is shown below.
-This is the preferred approach where there are few writes and many reads.  **Albatross.EFCore.DataLevel namespace implements the DateLevel pattern using the DataLevel2 approach!**
+This is the preferred approach where there are few writes and many reads.  **Albatross.DataLevel namespace implements the DateLevel pattern using the DataLevel2 approach!**

 `ProductIdentifier` Table